 In addition to explaining what you need to do to comply, we have compiled these frequently asked questions to guide you on your way.

 Your ESOS compliance questions answered

-The ESOS assessment must cover all UK operations over a 12-month period, which must take in the 31 December 2014 and end before 31 December 2015.
-That means your reporting period can cover any time from 31 December 2013.
+The Phase One ESOS assessment should have covered all UK operations over a 12-month period, and must have taken in the 31 December 2014, ending before 31 December 2015.
+That means the reporting period could cover any time from 31 December 2013.

 Yes, there are.
 If you are already ISO50001 accredited for your full UK operation, it’s clear you’re well on the way to good energy performance management and the Environment Agency considers you to be ESOS compliant already.
 You will, however, need to notify the EA regardless.